-Are you heading off to uni or college and wondering how to have a successful long distance relationship as a student?
+Are you heading into student life and wondering how to have a long distance relationship in college or university?

 I was in this situation throughout my early 20s, so I know how uncertain things can feel.
-You might be wondering:
+For example, you’ll probably be wondering:

-- Whether you’ll really have time for a long distance relationship on top of coursework and exams
+- Whether you’ll really have time for a long distance relationship in college – on top of coursework and exams

-- Whether a long distance relationship is right for you at a time when you’re experiencing so many new freedoms for the first time
+- Whether a long distance relationship is right for you when you’re experiencing so many new freedoms

 In this post, I’ll talk about some of the unique challenges students have to deal with when they’re in LDRs – and then some ways to make it work if you decide to go for it 🙂